These Are The Five Worst And Best Performing Large Cap Stocks In April 2022

 Carvana (-54%)

 Founded in 2012 and headquartered in Tempe, Ariz., it is an eCommerce platform that facilitates buying and selling of used cars.
 Carvana Co (NYSE:CVNA) shares are down over 78% year-to-date and over 80% in the last one year.
 The company reported revenue of more than $12 billion in 2021 and over $5 billion in 2020.
-Carvana shares are presently trading around $48, and have a 52-week range of $47.45 and $376.83.7 Small-Cap Stocks that Present Long-Term Growth Opportunities
+Carvana shares are presently trading around $48, and have a 52-week range of $47.45 and $376.83.7 Large-Cap Stocks to Help Navigate a Volatile Market

 .